Meesapulimala, Munnar

 Is Kolukkumalai and Meesapulimala same?

-No Kolukkumalai and Meesapulimala are different Mountains and get different experience.
+No, Kolukkumalai and Meesapulimala are different mountains and offer different experiences.

 Publish your photos here to send us info@munnarinfo.in